akapkotel/light_raycasting/README.md

 1. Added FPS-counter drawn on the screen for user convenience.
 2. Added option to randmize light/visibility polygons colors.
+3. Added configuration screen to application.
+No longer need to change variables in python script.
+4.
 ----

 Rafał "Akapkotel" Trąbski